TCFD Response

 The Tokyo Seimitsu Group aims to achieve carbon neutrality by 2050.

-The Company has established CO2 (Scope 1 and Scope 2) emission reduction targets to be achieved by fiscal year 2025 and fiscal year 2030, respectively.
+We have established CO2 (Scope 1 and Scope 2) emission reduction targets that we aim to achieve on a non-consolidated basis by fiscal 2030.

 Since the majority of greenhouse gases (GHG) emitted by the Company is from the CO2 equivalent of electricity purchased to operate its plants, we are focusing on activities for conserving electricity.